 “It seems Speaker Boehner and Joe Heck are too busy trying to keep their jobs instead of doing their jobs,” Bilbray said in a statement.
 “It’s no wonder this is the least productive Congress in American History.”

-“Calling it ‘swanky’ is just more political spin,” said Heck campaign manager Ciavola.
+“Calling it ‘swanky’ is just more political spin,” Heck campaign manager Ciavola said.
 “But then again, it’s in her blood and has been her livelihood for the past decade.
 Let’s not forget she has already attended a fundraiser with former Speaker Nancy Pelosi, and has received plenty of ‘swanky’ (by her definition) contributions.”

 Contact reporter Laura Myers at firstname.lastname@example.org or 702-387-2919.
 Follow her on Twitter @lmyerslvrj.